CopiaMarket/OpenCart_Franko/README.md

 # OpenCart_Litecoin
 ### by John Rayes (live627)
-### by John Atkinson (jga) from [BTC Gear](http://btcgear.com/) - made original Bitcoin version
+### by John Atkinson (jga) from [BTC Gear](http://ltcgear.com/) - made original Bitcoin version

 Donations can be sent here: **LXtkHiEXGmZuhAk7WvbCSfXKgGsUVcmQGm**

 This is an OpenCart payment module that communicates with a Litecoin client using JSON RPC.

-This code accurately converts USD to BTC using the up-to-the-minute MtGox average.
+This code accurately converts USD to LTC using the up-to-the-minute BTC-E average.
 It is completely self contained and requires no cron jobs or external hardware other than a properly configured Litecoind server.
 Every order creates a new Litecoin address for payment and gives it a label corresponding to the order_id of the order.
 It installs like any other OpenCart plugin and it is completely integrated with OpenCart.

 This extension has been tested with OpenCart versions between 1.5.2.x and 1.5.4.

-Any questions or comments can be sent to support@btcgear.com.

 # Installation

 1. Upload all files maintaining OpenCart folder structure.
 2. Install the payment module in the admin console (Extensions > Payments > Litecoin > Install).
 3. Edit the payment module settings (Extensions > Payments > Litecoin > Edit).
 4. Run at least one test order through checkout up until payment (no payment required).
-The first order initializes the Litecoin currency and will return 0 BTC for the order total.
+The first order initializes the Litecoin currency and will return 0 LTC for the order total.

 ## Explanation of Settings